hashicorp/consul/docs/rpc/README.md

 The RPC subsystems handles requests from:

-1. Client Agents in the local DC
+1. Client Agents in the local DC.
-2. (if the server is a leader) other Server Agents in the local DC
+2. (if the server is a leader) other Server Agents in the local DC.
-3. Server Agents in other Datacenters
+3. Server Agents in other Datacenters.
 4. in-process requests from other components running in the same process (ex: the HTTP API or DNS interface).